 Do you want to know the best ways to seal chalk pastels?
-In this detailed guide, we will explore all of the different methods and products that can be used to protect your artwork.
+In this detailed guide, we will explore all of the different methods and products that can be used to protect your original pastel paintings.

 We will also provide a list of our top picks for pastel sealers.

-If you are new to the world of chalk pastels or looking for advice on how to hang a pastel painting properly, then this is the blog post for you.
+If you are new to the world of chalk pastels or looking for advice on hanging a pastel painting properly, this is the blog post for you.

 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy